-Customer Se rvice for coverage and cost-sharing details about specific vaccines.
-There are two parts to our coverage of Part D vaccinations: □The firs t part of coverage is the cost of the vaccine itself. □The sec vaccine cond part of coverage is for the cost of giving you the vaccine .
-(This is sometimes called the administration of the) our costs fo r a Part D vaccination depend on three things: nether the vaccine is recommended for adults by an organization called the Advisory Committee on ization Practices (ACIP). ∘Mos at adult Part D vaccinations are recommended by ACIP and cost you nothing. nere you get the vaccine. vaccine itself may be dispensed by a pharmacy or provided by the doctor's office. no gives you the vaccine. doct narmacist or another provider may give the vaccine in the pharmacy.
-Alternatively, a provider may give it in the tor's office.
-What you pay ∕ou are in. y at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage to give mes when you get a vaccination, you have to pay the entire cost for both the vaccine itself and the cost for the provider you the vaccine.
+There are two parts to our coverage of Part D vaccinations:

+- □ The first part of coverage is the cost of the vaccine itself. - The second part of coverage is for the cost of giving you the vaccine.
+(This is sometimes called the administration of the vaccine.)

+Your costs for a Part D vaccination depend on three things:

+1. Whether the vaccine is recommended for adults by an organization called the Advisory Committee on Immunization Practices (ACIP).

+${\odot}$ Most adult Part D vaccinations are recommended by ACIP and cost you nothing.

+- 2. Where you get the vaccine. - ${\odot}\mbox{The vaccine itself}$ may be dispensed by a pharmacy or provided by the doctor's office.

+3. Who gives you the vaccine.

+○A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a provider may give it in the doctor's office.

+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage you are in.

+- □ Sometimes when you get a vaccination, you have to pay the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
 You can ask our plan to pay you back for our share of the cost.
-For most adult Part D vaccines, this you will be reimbursed the entire cost you paid. mes, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
-For most adult vaccines, you will pay nothing.
-Below are e three examples of way you might get a Part D vaccine.
-Situation 1: You get the Part D vaccination at the network pharmacy.
+For most adult Part D vaccines, this means you will be reimbursed the entire cost you paid. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+For most adult Part D vaccines, you will pay nothing.

+Below are three examples of way you might get a Part D vaccine.

+- Situation 1: You get the Part D vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give certain vaccines.) □For most adult Part D vaccines, you will pay nothing. ☐ For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine. □Our plan will pay the remainder of the costs.
-Situation 2: You get the Part D vaccination at your doctor's office. □When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provide to give it to you. □You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. □ For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+Some states do not allow pharmacies to give certain vaccines.) - □For most adult Part D vaccines, you will pay nothing. - □ For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine.

+Our plan will pay the remainder of the costs.

+- Situation 2: You get the Part D vaccination at your doctor's office. - □When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you.

+\Box You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7.

+□ For most adult Part D vaccines, you will be reimbursed the full amount you paid.
 For other Part D vaccines, you will be reimbursed the amount you paid less any coinsurance or copayment for the vaccine (including administration).

-Situation 3: You buy the Part D vaccine at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. □ For most adult Part D vaccines, you will pay nothing for the vaccine itself. ☐ For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself. □When your doctor gives you the vaccine, you may have to pay the entire cost for this service. ☐ You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. ☐ For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+Situation 3: You buy the Part D vaccine at the network pharmacy, and then take it to your doctor's office where they give you the vaccine.

+□ For most adult Part D vaccines, you will pay nothing for the vaccine itself.

+□For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself.

+\Box When your doctor gives you the vaccine, you may have to pay the entire cost for this service.

+\Box You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7.

+□ For most adult Part D vaccines, you will be reimbursed the full amount you paid.
 For other Part D vaccines, you will be reimbursed the amount you paid less any copayment or coinsurance for the vaccine administration.